pulumi/pulumi/docs/design/formats.md

 A service's type tells the CocoGL toolchain how to deal with physical resources that need to be created, read, updated, or deleted, and governs which properties are legal and their expected types.
-Note that any module references within the CocoGL file still refer to the NutPacks that define abstractions, which are still resolved during evaluation.
-All module references will have been "locked" to a specific version of that NutPack, however, for repeatability's sake.
+Note that any module references within the CocoGL file still refer to the CocoPacks that define abstractions, which are still resolved during evaluation.
+All module references will have been "locked" to a specific version of that CocoPack, however, for repeatability's sake.

 Edges between these nodes represent dependencies, and are therefore directed, and must be explicit.
 Despite property values potentially governing the dependencies, these are gone by the time CocoGL is created.
-Therefore, the translation from NutPack to CocoGL is responsible for fully specifying the set of service dependencies.
+Therefore, the translation from CocoPack to CocoGL is responsible for fully specifying the set of service dependencies.

 The graph is complete.
-That is, even though dependencies on 3rd party modules may remain, the full [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of services created by all NutPacks is present.
+That is, even though dependencies on 3rd party modules may remain, the full [transitive closure](https://en.wikipedia.org/wiki/Transitive_closure) of services created by all CocoPacks is present.
 Because the graph is a DAG, any cycles in this graph are illegal and will result in an error.
 It is ideal if higher- level translation catches this, since each step in the translation process reduces the diagnosability of errors.